KevinBjarnemark/reoptinew-api/README.md

 The `heruko/python` buildpack, a slightly altered [deploy.yml](.github/workflows/deploy.yml) file tailored to `Python` and some environment variables that needs to be configured.
 That's about it!

+##### Environment Variables

+At this stage, Heroku is unaware of your environment variables.
+This is because we've made sure these are kept secure and local, using the [.gitignore](.gitignore) file.
+Nevertheless, Heruko must have access to some variables such as the `DATABASE_URL` and `CLOUDINARY_URL`.
+> ⚠️ **SECURITY NOTE**
+> While we've already secured our varibles by excluding them from the repository, it's worth noting that it's not as simple as just adding them to Heroku.
+We've added a [.env.production.example](.env.production.example) file to exemplify how to configure the variables on Heoku.
+You may reference this file and compare it to the [.env.example](.env.example) file to see how they differ.

+Add the variables to Heroku by following these steps.

+- Click on the `Settings` tab.
+- Scroll down and `Reveal Config Vars`
+- Add each environment variable

 ##### heruko/python buildpack

 In the frontend we added the `heroku/node.js` buildpack, this is not needed in the API because node is not used.
 Instead add the `heruko/python` buildpack.